Aepelzen/AepelzensModules/README.md

 ## New Module: Dice

 Another sequencer.
 This one is built around probabilities and comes with all the usual goodies (per channel clock, length and playback modes).
+All unconnected clock inputs are normalised to the first clock input.
 The knobs set the probability for a step to be active.
-Unfortunately there is not enough space for labels (or a global clock input) but this should be simple enough to work without.
+Unfortunately there is not enough space for labels but this should be simple enough to work without.
 The upper knob in the gray area sets the channel length, the lower one the playback mode (these work like in QuadSeq).
 The button in the upper left corner resets the playback positions.

 ## Burst